vanaur/CFT/CFT (en)/main.typ

   space C = lambda^(-Delta) C.
 $

 This equation _must_ hold for any dilation factor $lambda$, which is true if $Delta = 0$ or if $C = 0$.
 Since the case $Delta = 0$ corresponds to a zero-dimensional operator, it can only be a constant and is therefore uninteresting.
-From this, we can conclude that all correlation functions at one point must vanish:
+From this, we can conclude that all point correlation functions must vanish:

 #v(0.5em)
 $